mpm/backed-goods/README.md

 This is a fun project to learn a bit about HTML5 and the canvas element.

 I created this game back in 1995.
-In was written in Turbo Pascal and running under DOS.
+It was written in Turbo Pascal and running under DOS.

 While the game mechanic itself is not very complicated, a good part of